Skip to content

 Do I need travel insurance for France?

-OK, so, to be honest, it’s not compulsory.
-But travel insurance for France offers cover if you have an accident or fall ill while you’re away, or lose your luggage or have your passport stolen, for example.
+It’s not compulsory, but travel insurance for a trip to France offers cover if you have an accident, fall ill, lose your luggage or have your passport stolen, for example.

 How much does travel insurance for France cost?

-The cost of your individual policy depends on your equally individual circumstances.
-That includes your age, medical history and even your holiday plans.
-If you’re going skiing or mountain climbing, for example, you’ll probably need to pay a bit more.
+The cost of your individual policy depends on personal circumstances.
+Including your age, medical history and even your holiday plans.
+If you’re going skiing or mountain climbing in France, for example, you’ll probably need to pay a bit more.

 Customers with pre-existing medical conditions